Skip to main content

 What Is an Crustacean?
 What Is an Crustacean? - Photos: (TL-BR): marima, (Pistolenkrebs), nicefishes, John A. Anderson, Napat, Jung Hsuan/Shutterstock

-3. Main Characteristics of Crustaceans:
+Characteristics and Special Features of Crustaceans:

 Hermit Crab Hermit Crab - Photo: marima/Shutterstock